Real Estate Commission Calculator

 The Real Estate Commission Calculator estimates total commissions, agent splits, broker fees, and seller net proceeds when selling a home.
 Enter the sale price, commission rate, and split structure to see exactly where every commission dollar goes — from listing agent to buyer agent, broker, franchise fee, and ultimately your seller net.

 Real estate commissions are negotiated in the listing agreement and can be structured in different ways, including a percentage of the sale price or other agreed compensation terms.
-That still is not the full picture — agents may split their side with their brokerage, and some franchise brokerages charge additional fees.
+That still is not the whole breakdown — agents may split their side with their brokerage, and some franchise brokerages charge additional fees.
 On a $400,000 sale, a 6% example commission is $24,000, but the listing agent may take home far less after those internal splits.

 The rate comparison table shows how different commission rates affect total cost and seller proceeds, while the sale price impact table lets sellers see commission amounts across common price points.
 Understanding these numbers is crucial for negotiating with agents and choosing the right fee structure.